-- cube (iris.cube.Cube) Input cube. - coordinate (str) Coordinate over which the rolling-window statistics is calculated. - operator (str) Select operator to apply.
-Available operators: 'mean', 'median', 'std\dev', 'sum', 'variance', 'min', 'max'. - window\length (int) Size of the window to use.
+- cube (Cube) Input cube. - coordinate (str) Coordinate over which the rolling-window statistics is calculated. - operator (str) The operation.
+Used to determine the iris.analysis.Aggregator object used to calculate the statistics.
+Allowed options are given in this table. - \\operator\kwargs Optional keyword arguments for the iris.analysis.
+Aggregator object defined by operator. - window\length (int) Size of the window to use.